Azegrarilham/pac-man/README.md

 3. Power pellets enable ghost hunting
 4. Complete level when all pellets are collected
 5. Increase difficulty and repeat

+## 📚 Resources
+🔗 [The Pac-Man Dossier](https://www.gamedeveloper.com/design/the-pac-man-dossier) — Deep breakdown of the original game's logic and AI.

 ## 💡 Future Improvements